prosenjit98/powerpoint_pro/README.md

 ## Compatibility

-'powerpoint' gem has been tested with LibreOffice (4.2.1.1) and Apache OpenOffice (4.0.1) on Mac OS X Mavericks, Microsoft PowerPoint 2010 on Windows 7 and Google Docs (latest version as of March 2014).
+'powerpoint-pro' gem has been tested with LibreOffice (4.2.1.1) and Apache OpenOffice (4.0.1) on Mac OS X Mavericks, Microsoft PowerPoint 2010 on Windows 7 and Google Docs (latest version as of Jan 2023).

 ## Contributing